Tushar4059x/Shiftora-website/content/blog/crm-automation-10x-sales-productivity.md

 ---
 title: "CRM Automation: How to 10x Your Sales Productivity"
 slug: "crm-automation-10x-sales-productivity"
-metaTitle: "CRM Automation: 10x Your Sales Productivity | ScaletrailAI"
+metaTitle: "CRM Automation: 10x Your Sales Productivity | ShiftoraAI"
 metaDescription: "Learn how to automate your CRM and multiply sales productivity.
 From lead entry to pipeline management—complete automation guide."
 excerpt: "Your CRM should work for you, not the other way around.
 Here's how to automate it completely."
-author: "ScaletrailAI Team"
+author: "ShiftoraAI Team"
 publishDate: "2024-12-16"
 readTime: "11 min read"
 category: "Sales Automation"